 What Do Insurance Companies Check For In The Medical Exam?

-The physical exam usually entails:
+The physical exam usually will check:

 The blood test is usually only taken for larger policies and looks for: